Hello! I'm Kirsten Henning.

 After several years in Japan I returned to my hometown of Seattle to take a position as a communications consultant, and later as interim executive director at the Japanese Cultural and Community Center of Washington State.
 Then I decided to work as an executive in New York for a national nonprofit working to elect women into office.
 Along the way I went on a search for more joy and discovered improv comedy at the Magnet Theater.

 I am a passionate advocate for women and girls’ leadership.
 Not only am I a lifelong Girl Scout myself, but I won a Telly Award for telling the stories of Scouts at all levels.
-Currently I’m helping to write and teach a curriculum called Funny Girls as a way for girls to learn leadership skills through improv.
+I'm also a writer and instructor for Funny Girls–a curriculum that teaches girls leadership skills through improv.

 I’m a graduate of Barnard College and Columbia University, and also studied at Stanford University in Japan.
 I currently live in New York City and spend time in the Pacific Northwest every year.